Report downed power or phone lines to Consumers Energy.

 CONCRETE LIGHT POLE REPLACEMENT

 We are currently replacing street lighting poles throughout the City.
 The City’s Energy, Lighting and Communications division announced that its contractor, Strain Electric, has replaced 650 of the 750 end-of-life concrete poles.
 The remaining 100 poles are scheduled to be replaced by the end of Summer 2021.

 This project is part of the City’s asset management plan.
 The initial work has been completed.
 A map of those 18 locations is included below.

-Here are some visual examples of concrete poles in disrepair:
+Here is a visual example of a concrete pole in disrepair:

 Example 1(PNG, 1MB)